Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection: Experiments

 \subsection{Comparison between different TPN configurations}

 In this subsection, we investigate which TPN configurations yield the best accuracy vs. efficiency trade-off at various computation budgets.
-Here, a TPN configuration is determined by the hyperparameter pair $(L, B)$, respectively denoting the number of TPN layers and the number of bottleneck layers per self-processing node.
-We use the same settings as explained in Subsection~\ref{sec:setup}, except that we only train for $12$ epochs using the 1x training schedule.
-In Figure~\ref{fig:balance}, we compare $15$ different $(L, B)$ TPN configurations using the `parameters', `training latency' and `inference latency' efficiency metrics, with the latency metrics obtained using the same methodology as in Table~\ref{tab:tpn}.
+Here, a TPN configuration is determined by the hyperparameter pair $(L, B)$, respectively denoting the number of TPN layers and the number of bottleneck layers per self-processing operation.
+In Figure~\ref{fig:balance}, we compare $15$ different $(L, B)$ TPN configurations using the `parameters', `training latency' and `inference latency' metrics, with the latency metrics obtained using the same methodology as in Table~\ref{tab:tpn}.

-We can see from the magenta curves yielding the optimal TPN configurations at various computation budgets, that having a good balance between communication-based processing (in the form of TPN layers $L$) and self-processing (in the form of bottleneck layers per self-processing node $B$) is important.
+We can see from the magenta curves yielding the optimal TPN configurations at various computation budgets, that having a good balance between communication-based processing (in the form of TPN layers $L$) and self-processing (in the form of bottleneck layers per self-processing operation $B$) is important.
 We can for example see that the balanced $(2, 2)$ configuration outperforms the unbalanced $(3, 1)$ and $(1, 5)$ configurations.
-The same observation can be also made at higher computation budgets, where the balanced $(2, 4)$, $(4, 2)$ and $(3, 3)$ configurations outperform the unbalanced $(6, 1)$ and $(7, 1)$ configurations.
+The same observation can also be made at higher computation budgets, where the balanced $(2, 4)$, $(4, 2)$ and $(3, 3)$ configurations outperform the unbalanced $(6, 1)$ and $(7, 1)$ configurations.

 We hence empirically show that balanced $(L, B)$ configurations with $L \geq 2$ and $B \geq 2$ are to be preferred over unbalanced configurations such as $(L, 1)$ and $(1, B)$.
-By having only one self-processing operation in between each communication-based operation, existing cores with a $(L, 1)$ configuration such as PANet \citep{liu2018path} and BiFPN \citep{tan2020efficientdet} crucially lack self-processing.
-The TPN core solves this problem by introducing the $(L, B)$ hyperparameter pair, such that a better balance between communication-based processing and self-processing can be chosen.
+By having only one self-processing operation in between each communication-based operation, existing necks with a $(L, 1)$ configuration such as PANet \citep{liu2018path} and BiFPN \citep{tan2020efficientdet} crucially lack self-processing.
+The TPN neck solves this problem by introducing the $(L, B)$ hyperparameter pair, such that a better balance between communication-based processing and self-processing can be chosen.